 On August 1, 2024, we entered into a Stock Purchase Agreement (the "Stock Purchase Agreement") with the selling stockholders named therein.
-Pursuant to the terms of the Stock Purchase Agreement and concurrently with entering into such agreement, the Company acquired all of the issued and outstanding shares of Megatran, for aggregate consideration in an amount equal to \$61,350,000 (the "Purchase Price").
-The Megatran purchase price was \$30.0 million in cash on hand, and 1,297,600 restricted shares of our common stock.
-Megatran is a U.S.-based global provider of engineered power conversion solutions for demanding industrial and military applications.
-As a result of this transaction, Megatran became a wholly-owned subsidiary and will be operated by our Grid business unit.
+Pursuant to the terms of the Stock Purchase Agreement and concurrently with entering into such agreement, the Company acquired all of the issued and outstanding shares of Megatran, for aggregate consideration in an amount equal to \$61.4 million, as may be adjusted pursuant to the Stock Purchase Agreement (the "Purchase Price"), including a cash payment after closing of \$5.0 million, as adjusted pursuant to Sections 5.6(c), (d), and (f) of the Stock Purchase Agreement (the "Additional Cash Purchase Price").
+At closing, we paid to Megatran's selling stockholders \$25.0 million in cash on hand, and 1,297,600 restricted shares of our common stock.
+On September 23, 2024, the Company paid the Additional Cash Purchase Price to the selling stockholders, which was calculated based on the agreed upon formula set forth in the Stock Purchase Agreement, in the amount of \$8.3 million.
+Megatran's wholly-owned subsidiary, NWL, Inc. ("NWL"), is a U.S.-based global provider of engineered power conversion solutions for demanding industrial and military applications.
+As a result of this transaction, Megatran became a wholly-owned subsidiary and is operated by our Grid business unit.